CanelaSoftware/cassiaDB_docs/docs/DeleteProject.md

 * **pProject** *(String)* - The specified project name.

 ## Additional Requirements
-This API call requires internet access in order to delete a project in cloud records.
+* This API call requires internet access in order to delete a project in cloud records.
+* This API requires Developer Auth.
+See [Accounts and Authorization](AddingUsers.md) for more details.

 ## Examples
 ```livecodeserver